opensourcehacker/sevabot/docs/source/ubuntu.rst

 .. note ::

-    Skype client application is 32-bit binary, thus we need to install ia32-libs.
+    These instructions were written for running 32-bit Skype client application in 64-bit Ubuntu.
+    Since writing the instructions the situation have changed and Skype has 64-bit application too.
+    If you have insight of how to install these packages correctly please open an issue on Github and submit an updated recipe.

 Install requirements and Skype::